The majority of online stores fold because they’re unable to drive traffic.

 Secure your audience before you launch

 But what if we flipped this around?
-What if you built an audience before going through the hassle of taking a million product photos and writing clever, search engine optimized product descriptions?
+What if you built an audience and validated your product before going through the hassle of taking a million product photos and writing clever, search engine optimized product descriptions?

 What if instead of launching your store and hoping people will come, you launched only once you confidently knew that 5, 10, or 20,000+ people will be exposed to your site on launch day?